pixaful/pixaful-live/site/content/blog/web-development-skills.md

 FYI: I do use a grid system on this website, but I only began using them once I got the basics down.
 My preferred grid is purecss because it is incredibly light.
 That being said, I am planning on dropping it very soon for grid css.

-I am selecting PHP as my backend language because I work with Wordpress and magento quite a bit so it only makes sense.
+I am selecting PHP as my backend language because I work with Wordpress and Magento quite a bit so it only makes sense.
 It may not be the coolest language but since V7 it has grown up quite a bit and is well worth checking out.
 Then I would pick Python or Ruby.

+If you want to get into website development then do your research as there are many paths.
+Back end developers tend to work mostly on the functionality of websites and applications where front end developers work on the front end of a website or application.

+You can also go full stack and do both, but get good at one of them first!